Employee Rights No Fees Unless We Win

 Physical Disability Harassment

-California Fair Employment and Housing Act (FEHA): It is an unlawful employment practice for an employer (or any other person) to harass employees or applicants because of their medical condition, physical disability, or mental disability.
-Cal Gov. Code §12940(j)(1).
+Under the California Fair Employment and Housing Act (FEHA), California Government Code sections 12900 – 12996: It is an unlawful employment practice for an employer (or prospective employer) to harass employees or job applicants because of their medical condition, physical disability, or mental disability.
+California Government Code section 12940(j)(1).

 Harassment is normally a separate cause of action from discrimination.
 However, harassment is actionable as "discrimination" if it is "so severe or pervasive as to alter the conditions of [the victim's] employment and create an abusive working environment."
-Clark County School Dist. v.
-Breeden, (2001) 532 US 268, 270.
+Clark County School District v.
+Breeden (2001) 532 U.S. 268, 270.

-Employers are strictly liable for harassment by the plaintiff's direct supervisor carried out in the scope of his or her duties.
-However, for coworkers, the employer is only liable if it knew or should have known of the ongoing harassment and then failed to take immediate corrective action.
-Cal Gov. Code §12940(j)(1).
+Employers are strictly liable for harassment by the employee's direct supervisor carried out in the scope of his or her duties.
+However, for coworkers, the employer is only liable if the employer knew or should have known of the ongoing harassment and then failed to take immediate corrective action.
+California Government Code section 12940(j)(1).

 A physical disability is "[a]ny physiological disease, disorder, condition, cosmetic disfigurement, or anatomical loss that does both of the following: